starfishlover62/RedditSearch/README.md

 # Usage

+**Note that the minimum supported terminal size is 80 columns by 24 rows**

 The program can be started by executing the following command, while inside of the project folder:
     `python3 main.py`